flipt-io/cup/README.md

 ## Collection Runtimes

 A collection runtime provides a materialized view over logical collections of resources in your repositories.
-`fidgit` can be configured to invoke implementations of its runtime WASM ABI to introspect types, list contents and make changes.
+`cup` can be configured to invoke implementations of its runtime WASM ABI to introspect types, list contents and make changes.
 It ships with a user iterface, which leverages the introspection capabilities to present a configurable search and editing experience in your browser.

 Any mutations made by the runtime are packaged into Git commits, pushed to a target upstream.